Bellingham, London

-Bellingham (/ˈbɛlɪŋəm/ BEL-ing-əm) is an area of South East London, England, within the London Borough of Lewisham.
-It lies south of Catford and north-west of Beckenham, and is part of the Catford postal district (SE6).
+Bellingham (/ˈbɛlɪŋəm/ BEL-ing-əm) is an area of south-east London, England, within the London Borough of Lewisham.
+It lies south of Catford, east of Sydenham and north of Beckenham, and is part of the Catford postal district (SE6).

 History

 According to author and historian Nick Barratt, there was certainly a Saxon community at Bellingham.
-In 10th century Anglo-Saxon charters, the place is referred to as Beringaham and by 1198 the name had changed from starting with 'Ber' to 'Bel' through Norman influence.
+In 10th-century Anglo-Saxon charters, the place is referred to as Beringaham and by 1198 the name had changed from starting with 'Ber' to 'Bel' through Norman influence.
 Some streets in Bellingham are named after the Saxon king Alfred the Great and his extended family: King Alfred Avenue, Elfrida Crescent and Arnulf Street.

 The area was farmland for centuries, but the London County Council developed a cottage estate from 1919 to 1923 on the former Bellingham Farm, and was completed before World War II.
 The estate is bordered to the east and west by railway lines running south from Catford.
 Along the south it is bordered by Southend Lane, the A2218 main road.
 The River Ravensbourne runs through Bellingham, although it is either underground or part of a man-made section of the river.
-The Prime Meridian passes to the east of Bellingham.
+The Greenwich Prime Meridian passes to the east of Bellingham.